MrBanja/snet/README.md

 ## License

-`sreq` is released under the MIT License.
+`snet` is released under the MIT License.